Want to Join?

 Together, these organizations are run by almost one million adult volunteers dedicated to helping youth learn and grow.

 Cub Scouting is the foundation of our organization.
-And while it is designed for boys in Kindergarten through fifth grades, this program really involves the whole family as parents pitch in to plan and deliver activities.
+And while it is designed for kids in Kindergarten through fifth grades, this program really involves the whole family as parents pitch in to plan and deliver activities.
 Cub Scouting is affirmative and fun focused.
 There are currently 1.3 million Cub Scouts and 395,000 adult volunteers in the United States.

 Scouts progress from rank to rank, learning new skills as they go.
 Each of the ranks and awards in Scouting has its own requirements.
 As Scouts get older and advance, the requirements become more challenging to match newfound skills and abilities.

 Each Scout progresses at his own pace as he meets each challenge.
-Rank advancement is one method used by Scout leaders to help boys fulfill the aims of Scouting: character development, citizenship training, and mental and physical fitness.
+Rank advancement is one method used by Scout leaders to help youths fulfill the aims of Scouting: character development, citizenship training, and mental and physical fitness.